argodev/studies/nt_survey/NT_Class_01_Handout.md

 # Introduction to the New Testament: The Covenant Kingdom

-And he stood up to read.
-The scroll of the prophet Isaiah was handed to him.
-Unrolling it, he found the place where it is written: "*The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to proclaim the year of the Lord's favor.*” Then he rolled up the scroll, gave it back to the attendant and sat down.
-The eyes of everyone in the synagogue were fastened on him, and he began by saying to them, __“Today this scripture is fulfilled in your hearing."__ (Luke 4:16b-21)
+He entered the synagogue on the Sabbath day and stood up to read.
+The scroll of the prophet Isaiah was given to him, and unrolling the scroll, he found the place where it was written: *The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
+He has sent me to proclaim release to the captives and recovery of sight to the blind, to set free the oppressed, to proclaim the year of the Lord’s favor*.
+He then rolled up the scroll, gave it back to the attendant, and sat down.
+And the eyes of everyone in the synagogue were fixed on him.
+He began by saying to them, __“Today as you listen, this Scripture has been fulfilled.”__ (Luke 4:16b-21)

 ## I.  Introduction